ManavalanG/mana_random_notes/notes/random.md

     pdftotext -layout enc ASCII7 sample.pdf out.txt
     ```

-* Recognizing header and footer is not straightforward but can be done by choosing the area of pdthat need to be converted.
-See this stackoverflow answer.
+* Recognizing header and footer is not straightforward but can be done by choosing the area of pdf tthat need to be converted.
+See this [stackoverflow answer](https://stackoverflow.com/a/35005347/3998252).

 * What worked for me in my case for phenotips file